 More affordable – Because they operate from Cyberland, online accountants aren’t tied down to a bricks-and-mortar premise that lumbers them with expensive overheads.
 The best thing about this economic leniency is that they can translate it into financial slack for you too.
 The maintenance of a physical base is a huge obligation for businesses but without it, they can afford to offer much low fees for the same high quality service.
 Too good to be true?
 Absolutely not.

 Increased accessibility – Again, because they aren’t committed to a static bricks-and-mortar unit, location is no longer an issue when finding the right online accountant for you.
+This means that even if your business is based in Liverpool and you are interested in an online accountant in Bristol, this wont effect your accessibility to your accountant.
 If you are attracted to the services offered by an accountancy company that is based over the other side of the country or you gel particularly well with the workforce, geography no longer stands in the way.
-Thanks to modern technology and the marvellous invention that is the internet, online accountants are far more accessible that your highstreet number cruncher.
+Thanks to modern technology and the marvellous invention that is the internet, online accountants are far more accessible than your highstreet number cruncher.

 Although online accountants will, of course, offer face-to-face meetings should you feel the need to have an in-person discussion, they can be contacted via a whole host of platforms that a traditional highstreet accountant probably wouldn’t offer.
 Whether it’s via email, telephone, video call, live chat or Skype, an online accountant is always on the other side of the screen.
 Doing business online also requires a strong digital presence so your accountant will be readily available via social media platforms like Facebook and Twitter too.